 Section 48, 2017

 The last Section 48 RE inspection remarked that teaching in the sixth form was “outstanding”.
-In 2016 65% gained A*-B, 100% A-E. The groups at Advanced Level are large and Religious Studies continues to be one of the most popular courses.
+2017 71% gained A*-C, 100% A-E. The groups at Advanced Level are large and Religious Studies continues to be one of the most popular courses.
 The large numbers are due, not only to the success of the department’s examination results, but is also a reflection of how much the students enjoy Religious Education, especially at GCSE.

 Sixth Form students will have the opportunity to broaden their knowledge by attending a Philosophy & Ethics Conference led by renowned scholar, Dr Peter Vardy at various venues.